TAP-lab/taplab-nix-config/README.md

     environment.systemPackages = with pkgs; [
         pkgs.git

-        # Provides the GUI for the minecraft script
+        # Dependencies for the minecraft script
         pkgs.zenity
         pkgs.kdotool